Salt Water Barrier (Delaware River): Description

-The location of the impoundment was set by the presence of the eastern terminus of the Chesapeake and Delaware Canal south of New Castle, which was to remain a sea-level canal.
+The impoundment was to be located just upstream of the eastern terminus of the Chesapeake and Delaware Canal, south of New Castle, so that the canal could remain at sea-level.
 Studies examined problems of ship passage, which would necessitate a system to flush the locks with pumped water to prevent salt water contamination.
 The study indicated that in the absence of regular tidal flushing there would be a buildup of pollutants in the impoundment that would render the fresh water reservoir unusable.

 The barrier itself was proposed as a low dike built using hydraulic fill, armored against storms with concrete paving.
 An overflow spillway was to be set in a section of concrete structure, adjacent to four navigation locks that could accommodate vessels of more than 40 ft draft.

 A 13 ft diameter tunnel was proposed to carry water from an intake structure near New Castle at a depth of about 400 ft for 39000 ft in populated areas, or in a cut-and-cover trench in rural areas over 60000 ft to Hoopes Reservoir above Wilmington.
 Costs were projected in 1960 to be about $345,000,000 for the barrier, and between $35,000,000 and $45,000,000 for water tunnels.
 Costs for an alternative intake from the reservoir behind the existing Conowingo Dam on the Susquehanna River were estimated to be between $140,000,000 and $170,000,000.
 Annual costs were estimated in the same proportion as the differences between the projects.